-The drugstore beetle is commonly found in warm climates or heated structures.
-They customarily infest all types of dry stored food products, spices, seeds, grains and dried plant material.
+Commonly found in warm climates or heated structures.
+They customarily infest all types of dry stored food products, spices, seeds, grains, and dried plant material.

 Female drugstore beetles lay an average of 75 eggs in her lifetime.